A 3-watt red

 higher-power devices.

-These are but a few of the experiments that have
+These are but a few of the

-through-the-air optical communications.
+years dealing with through-the-air optical

 Operation Red